YaleDHLab/dhlab-site/_opportunities/dh-fellows.md

   {% endcapture %}

   {% capture right_text_two %}
-    <p>PhD students with a teaching requirement to fulfill are eligible to apply.</p>
+    <p>PhD students with a teaching appointment are eligible to apply.</p>

     <p>If you have a teaching appointment for the next semester and are interested in a Digital Humanities Teaching Fellowship, please <a href='mailto:dhlab@yale.edu'>email the DHLab</a> for more information.</p>
   {% endcapture %}